-Mr and Mrs U had ticked and signed to say they understood both of these points.
+Mr and Mrs L had ticked and signed to say they understood both of these points.

 However, weighing up what happened in practice is, in my view, rarely as simple as looking at the contemporaneous paperwork.
-And there are a number of strands to Mr and Mrs U's allegation that the Supplier breached Regulation 14(3) at the Time of Sale, including (1) that membership of the Fractional Owners Club was expressly described as an "investment" in several different contexts and (2) that membership of the Fractional Owners Club could make them a financial gain and/or would retain or increase in value.
+And there are a number of strands to Mr and Mrs L's allegation that the Supplier breached Regulation 14(3) at the Time of Sale, including (1) that Fractional Membership was expressly described as an "investment" and (2) that Fractional Membership could make them a financial gain and/or would retain or increase in value.

-So, I have considered:
+So.
+I have considered:

-- (1) whether it is more likely than not that the Supplier, at the Time of Sale, sold or marketed membership of the Fractional Owners Club as an investment, i.e., told Mr and Mrs U or led them to believe during the marketing and/or sales process that Fractional Membership was an investment and/or offered them the prospect of a financial gain (i.e., a profit); and, in turn - (2) whether the Supplier's actions constitute a breach of Regulation 14(3).
+- (1) whether it is more likely than not that the Supplier, at the Time of Sale, sold or marketed Fractional Membership as an investment, i.e. told Mr and Mrs L or led them to believe during the marketing and/or sales process that Fractional Membership was an investment and/or offered them the prospect of a financial gain (i.e., a profit); and, in turn - (2) whether the Supplier's actions constitute a breach of Regulation 14(3).